Ionescu-Ioan/3DMP/Mobil Phone Tripod/README.md

 Mobile Phone Tripod

 ## Description
 This is a smartphone support with three legs, that helps you to stabilize the phone while taking photos or videos.
+It can be disassembled.
 It is make as a scholar project, with educational purpose.